Kruithne/kogs-logger/README.md

 // > What is your name? [user input]
 // > [i] Hello, [user input]!
 ```
-> Note: The prompt is always and only written to `process.stdout`, regardless of how the logger is configured.
+> **Note:** The prompt is always and only written to `process.stdout`, regardless of how the logger is configured.

-While `log.prompt()` is waiting for user input, logging functions can still be used freely (with the exception of dynamic functions such as `prompt()` and `progress()`).
+While `log.prompt(message)` is waiting for user input, normal logging functions can still be used freely.
 Messages logged while a prompt is active will appear above the prompt, and the prompt will be reprinted after the message is logged.

 ```js
 log.info('This is the first message sent.');